 Traveling from Quito to Vilcabamba

-From Quito, you can fly to Loja (about 1 hour, 20 minutes for around $50 to $90).
-Then you can take a taxi or bus to Vilcabamba.
+From Quito, you can fly to the Loja province airport in Catamayo (about 1 hour for around $50 to $90).
+It takes about 90 minutes by taxi or bus from Catamayo to Vilcabamba.
 A drive from Quito to Vilcabamba is long but beautiful, taking about 14 hours and costing more than $200 for a private driver.

 Traveling from Quito to Salinas

-To get to Salinas from Quito, you’ll need to take an hour-long flight to Guayaquil before taking a bus or taxi to Salinas.
+To get to Salinas from Quito, you’ll need to take a 45 minute flight to Guayaquil before taking a bus or taxi to Salinas.
 These flights generally cost between $45 to $95.

 Driving from Quito to Salinas will take you about 10 hours via bus, and costs between $15 to $30.
 In comparison, a taxi can cut that time to 8 hours for $300 and $500.

 From Quito, you can book a flight to Manta, which takes around 1 hour.
 Prices range from $55 to $200 depending on the airline, trip, and date you book the flight.

 Although it is cheaper to travel from Quito to Manta by bus with an average cost of $10 to $30, it is time-consuming as it takes about 10 hours to get there.
 If you intend to hail a taxi or private driver, it will take 7 to 8 hours with a cost of $150 to $300.

 Transportation Options from Guayaquil